stefanwalther/sense-go/README.md

 **`gulp clean:buildDev`**

-* Deletes all files in the `./build/dev` directory
+* Deletes all files in the `./build/dev` directory.
 * Options used:
   - `buildDevDir`